Deltares-research/urbanwb/docs/urbanwb_overview.rst

             Dutch polder system, source: Hum 300 The Arts in Society.

 General assumptions of Urbanwb model:
     * Only rainfall is considered as the precipitation.
-It is assumed to fall instantaneously at the beginning of the current time step.
+Rainfall falls instantaneously at the beginning of current time step.
-    * After rainfall is completed, interception evaporation during current time step starts, the rate of which is assumed limited by the potential open water evaporation (Penman evaporation) during that time step.
+    * After rainfall is completed, interception evaporation during current time step starts, the rate of which is limited by the potential open water evaporation at the same time step.
-    * All the connected runoff water from paved areas will end in the sewer systems regardless of their capacities (exceedance of this capacity will be dealt with separately as the sewer overflow on the street).
-Runoff on the disconnected paved areas is assumed to flow to the unpaved area.
+    * Connected runoff from paved areas ends in the sewer systems regardless of their capacities (exceedance of this capacity is dealt with separately as sewer overflow on the street).
+Runoff from disconnected paved area flows to unpaved area.
-    * All relevant parameters are defined by users in accordance with local conditions of land use, soil, vegetation, surface water level and other related factors for their area of interest.
-Detailed explanations on the input is in section.
+    * All relevant parameters are defined by users in accordance with local conditions of area of interest, like land use, soil, vegetation, surface water level and etc. Detailed explanations on parameter input is in section ???.
-    * In terms of reservoir component B, inflow flux (in depth [mm]) from reservoir component A to reservoir component B is dependent on the area ratio of the two components.
-For instance, area of component A is :math:`5 m^2`, area of component B is :math:`10  m^2`, the calculated outflux from A to B in terms of A is :math:`2 mm/hr`, then the influx of B from A is :math:`2\times\frac{5}{10} = 1  mm/hr`.
+    * Calculated fluxes and states are expressed in depth (mm) per area of that component.
+For reservoir B, inflow flux from reservoir A to B is converted from outflow flux from A by considering the area ratio of reservoir A over B.
+      For example, area of A is :math:`5 m^2`, area of B is :math:`10  m^2`, calculated outflux from A to B in terms of A is :math:`2 mm/hr`, then the influx of B from A  in terms of B is :math:`2\times\frac{5}{10} = 1  mm/hr`.
-      In Urbanwb, fluxes between states and state storages are computed in relation to depth ([mm]) to make sure the water quantity is strictly conserved not only for the individual component but also for the entire model.
-The parameterization of the size of components should be given careful concern.
+      In Urbanwb model, the water quantity is strictly conserved not only for the individual reservoir but also for the entire model.
-    * There is no internal routing in Urbanwb model.
-As long as the water is added to the system, e.g. rain falls on paved area, during current time step it forms interception storage, and exceedance of storage capacity becomes runoff flowing into the sewer system.
-It does not takes time for water to "travel" from paved surface to the storm system.
+    * Internal routing is irrelevant in Urbanwb model.
+It takes no time for water to "travel" between reservoirs.
-      It would be a good analogy that a glass of water being knocked over with water spiting over the entire desk almost instantaneously.
-So the water quantity is conserved in this way, but the internal routing is ignored (It does not takes time for water to go from A to B).
+      Consequently, the model is applicable at neighbourhood scale and use at large spatial scale may be questionable.
+A best analogy would be a glass of water being knocked over with water spilling all over the table instantly --- mass balance is conserved but routing is ignored.
-    * Though the terminology for individual component is called paved roof and alike, it actually means area of paved roof (without measure) other than total paved roof area.
-All calculations performed on single element are related to area without measure.
-Area with measure is separately dealt with in the measure module.
-Please refer to the "FAQ" for more information.
+    * Urban adaptation measures can be implemented with Urbanwb model through incorporating Adaptive Measure module.
+Measure module is an individual component that interacts with basic reservoirs of Urbanwb model.
+Detailed explanations on adaptive measure structure is in Section ???.
+    * Parameters to initialize the model are allocated into two parts and saved in separate configuration files.
+In neighbourhood configuration file, parameters of local urban environment like land use fractions, soil type, target water level and etc are stored.
+In measure configuration file, parameters to setup the measure are stored.
+Parameters should be defined by user from scientific literature and empirical evidence with his or her logistic thinking and expert judgement in order to avoid "Garbage in, garbage out".
-    * The flux from reservoir A to reservoir B (e.g. infiltration) is limited within a frame of thinking from three aspects: a. how much water (storage) is available to transfer b. how much space is left in receiving reservoir B to accommodate the water c.
-What is the constrained transport capacity between
+    * The flux from A to  B (e.g. infiltration) is limited from three aspects: a. how much water (storage) is available for transferring b. how much space is left in recipient B to accommodate the water c.
+What is the transport capacity between
       A and B.

 Model components
 ----------------
-This section explains in detail how the unit component/element of Urbanwb model is setup.
-The unit elements are namely Paved roof (PR), closed paved (CP), open paved (OP), unpaved (UP), open water (OW), unsaturated zone (UZ), groundwater (GW) and sewer system (storm water drainage system (SWDS) and combined sewer system (MSS).
-Their underlying principles, simplifying assumptions, calculation orders are explained from top to bottom.
+This section explains in detail how the unit component of Urbanwb model is architected.
+Unit elements involved are namely Paved roof (PR), closed paved (CP), open paved (OP), unpaved (UP), open water (OW), unsaturated zone (UZ), groundwater (GW) and sewer system (SWDS and MSS).
+Underlying principles, simplifying assumptions, and calculation orders are explained in depth from top to bottom.

 Paved roof
 ~~~~~~~~~~
-Paved roof is mainly referred to buildings of all kinds in an urban area, which could range from low-rise buildings (e.g.
+Paved roof (PR) refers to all kinds of buildings in an urban area ranging from low-rise buildings (e.g. single dwelling,
-single dewlling, apartment complex) to high-rise buildings (e.g. high-rise housing, skyscraper).
-On a typical building roof,
+apartment complex) to high-rise buildings (e.g. high-rise housing, skyscraper).
+On rooftop, a roof drainage system collects
-a roof drainage system collects rain water in gutters and drains it to a sewer through a downspout pipe.
-A small amount of rainwater
+rainwater in gutters and drains it into a sewer through a downspout pipe.
+A small amount of rainwater ponded or intercepted
-ponded or intercepted on the roof surface, which is defined as interception storage in the modelling, can only be emptied through
+on the roof surface is defined as interception storage.
+It can only be emptied through evaporation.
+Water exceeding the
-evaporation.
-Excessive rainwater that exceeds the interception storage capacity limit becomes the runoff on the paved roof.
-Connected
+interception storage capacity becomes runoff on the paved roof.
+Connected runoff ends in the sewer system while disconnected
-runoff ends in the sewer system while disconnected runoff flows to unpaved area.
+runoff flows to unpaved area.

 Assumptions
 ^^^^^^^^^^^
-    * The rainwater on the paved roof is first intercepted as surface interception storage and depleted by evaporation,
+    * Rainwater falling on the roof is first retained as interception storage and depleted by evaporation,
-      then the excessive rainwater becomes runoff.
-In other words, only rainfall exceeding the interception storage capacity will
+      and then excess water becomes runoff.
+In other words, only rainfall exceeding interception storage capacity runs
-      run off.
-Given a very large interception storage capacity, there is no runoff generated.
+      off.
+Given a considerably large interception storage capacity, there is no runoff generated.
-    * Runoff on the paved roof is redistributed to sewer system and unpaved by predefined ratios.
-If part of building is
+    * Runoff on paved roof (PR) is redistributed to sewer system (SWDS and MSS) and unpaved (UP) by predefined ratios.
-      disconnected to the sewer system, for instance a small fraction of water on the roof will flow out the edge down to the
+      If part of roof is disconnected to sewer system, for instance a minor fraction of water flows out from the edge down
-      ground, that disconnected fraction of runoff is assumed to flow to unpaved area.
-But the majority of runoff on the
+      to the ground, that disconnected fraction of runoff by assumption flows to unpaved area.
+But the majority of the runoff
-      paved roof are connected to the sewer system, so it ends in the storm water drainage system (SWDS) and combined
+      from paved roof are connected to the sewer system, so it ends in the storm water drainage system (SWDS) and combined
       sewer system (MSS) at predefined proportions.

 Calculation order
 ^^^^^^^^^^^^^^^^^
     * Initial interception storage at the beginning of current time step is the interception storage at the end of previous
       time step plus rainfall at current time step, and it is limited by predefined interception storage capacity on paved
-      roof area.
+      roof.
-    * (Actual) evaporation from interception on paved roof area is limited by potential open water evaporation and available initial
+    * (Actual) evaporation from interception on paved roof during current time step is limited by potential open water evaporation
-      interception storage during current time step.
-Evaporation is possible only if the interception storage contains water.
+      and available initial interception storage during the same time step.
+Evaporation is possible only if the interception
+      storage contains water.
     * (Final) interception storage at the end of current time step is evaporation subtracted from initial interception storage.
-    * (Total) runoff from paved roof area is rainfall minus actual evaporation minus the change in interception storage between
+    * (Total) runoff from paved roof during current time step is rainfall subtracting actual evaporation and change in interception
+      storage between the same time step and previous time step.
+Total runoff from paved roof (without a measure) are redistributed
-      current time step and previous time step.
-Given no measure applied or measure inflow area equals to measure
+      to the measure, sewer system and unpaved at predefined ratios.
+If no measure is applied or runoff inflow area to measure
-      area, there is no runoff from area of paved roof (without measure) to measure.
-Given measure applied, runoff on the
+      equals to measure area (i.e. paved roof with a measure), then there is no runoff flowing from paved roof (without a measure)
+      to the measure.
+If a measure is applied and runoff inflow area from paved roof to measure is larger than measure area,
-      differencing area between the measure inflow area and measure area will flow into the measure.
+      runoff on the differencing area between the measure inflow area and measure area will flow into the measure.
     * Subtracting runoff into the measure from the total runoff is the remaining runoff.
 Connected remaining runoff is
       reallocated to combined sewer system (MSS), storm water drainage system (SWDS) at predefined proportions while
       disconnected remaining runoff flows to unpavd area (UP) at predefined ratio.